gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 and SCTP AUTH implementations and with rich enough APIs.

-The solution that ensures the current keying material will not be prematurely discarded on renegotiation or key-update, is based on not using these mechanisms and instead establishing a second DTLS connection over the SCTP association.
+The solution that ensures the current keying material will not be prematurely discarded on renegotiation or key update, is based on not using these mechanisms and instead establishing a second DTLS connection over the SCTP association.
 This creates a parallel DTLS connections, where the DTLS connection ID feature is used to identify